caseyauch/tis/README.md

 # Transportation Is Supportive
-This repository contains data and methodology to support a project that analyzes the impact of transportation across the 13 Metropolitan Planning Organizations (MPO) resions.
+This repository contains data and methodology to support a project that analyzes the impact of transportation across the 13 Metropolitan Planning Organizations (MPO) regions.
 The Transportation Is Supportive (TIS) Score is a relative measure of the transportation system’s support of a high quality of life.
 A higher TIS denotes a transportation system that supports a higher quality of life.
 The geography is census block groups (ACS 2020) and unit of analysis is a combined index score.
 ## Prepare Data
 For this analysis, we determined ten indicators that represent five categories of transportation impact: infrastructure, safety, accessibility, affordability, and environment.
 ### Infrastructure